netifi/proteus-spring-kafka-example/client-js/README.md

 - The page will have several sections

-    - My ID for this session is
-        - spits out a randomish string that will identify this copy of the application in messages

-    - Available Brokers
-        - Gives a series of messages that identify available Broker instances

-    - Different Interaction Types
-        - Each interaction type will print 2 scrolling lists of messages, those prefixed with "CLIENT" when the application is acting as a client, and messages prefixed with "SERVICE" when it is servicing a request of that interaction type
-            - Request/Responses
-            - Fire and Forgets
-            - Streams

-- Shortly after loading the page, CLIENT and SERVER messages should start appearing.
-The default behavior runs through the different Ping Pong interactions on interval timers
-- Each message should refer to an identifier like the one in "My ID for this session...", e.g. India-Four-Two-One
-- With only one browser instance, all CLIENT and SERVICE messages will have your identifier in them.
-Unless someone else happens to be connected to the same Broker
-- You can experience the magic by opening multiple tabs or multiple browsers (e.g. Chrome and Safari) and going to http://localhost:3000
-    - You should notice that each instance now will sometimes to refer to other IDs.
-This is other application instances servicing your messages and vice versa

 ## Modifying the Demo

 To edit the homepage (including the JavaScript example code), do the following: